ISA99: Developing the ISA/IEC 62443 Series of Standards on Industrial Automation and Control Systems (IACS)

 The following depicts the status of the various work products in the ISA/IEC 62443 series of IACS standards and technical reports.

-A more detailed list of all work products includes links to current drafts.
-In addition, information is available about the composition and status of the various committee work groups, as well as a page devoted to the topic of committee participation (including instructions on how to join the committee).
+Information is available about the composition and status of the various committee work groups, as well as a page devoted to the topic of committee participation (including instructions on how to join the committee).

 Global IACS Experts - and Close Collaboration with IEC TC65

 The ISA99 committee currently includes 500+ members representing organizations and industry sectors from across the globe.
 Although ISA is an accredited standards developing organization in the US, the ISA99 committee is open to participation at no fee from virtually all interested parties.

 In addition to an international membership, ISA99 has a strong collaborative relationship with IEC TC65 WG10 by which the primary responsiblity for developing the documents of the ISA/IEC 62443 series highlighted above is with ISA99, with the exception of IEC 62443-2-4.

 The purpose of the ISA99 committee is to develop and establish standards, technical reports and related information that will define procedures for implementing electronically secure industrial automation and control systems and security practices and assessing electronic security performance.
 Guidance is directed towards those responsible for designing, implementing, or managing industrial automation and control systems as defined in the committee scope.
 This guidance also applies to users, system integrators, security practitioners, and control systems manufacturers and vendors.

 ISA99's focus is the improve the confidentiality, integrity, and availability of components or systems used for industrial automation and control, and provide criteria for procuring and implementing secure control systems.
 Compliance with ISA99's guidance is intended to improve system electronic security and help identify and address vulnerabilities, reducing the risk of compromising confidential information or causing degradation or failure of the equipment of process under control.